 Note: This workshop is brokered by Parallaxx Ltd for Waka Kotahi.
 Parallaxx facilitate the workshop schedule, venue hire, trainers schedule and delegate workshop assessment marking to Waka Kotahi appointed trainers and subject matter experts.
 This is a Waka Kotahi workshop, not a Parallaxx workshop.

-The Temporary Traffic Management Planner (TTMP) Workshop (2 days) focuses on planning the Temporary Traffic Management (TTM) for a worksite, with an emphasis on complex situations.
-The workshop has been designed for STMS', Project planners, TMCs, TMP approvers and auditors.
-This is an NZTA course, not a Parallaxx Course.
+The Temporary Traffic Management Planner (TTMP) Workshop (2 days) focuses on planning the Temporary Traffic Management (TTM) for a worksite, with an emphasis on worksites that impact lane capacity.
+The workshop has been designed for STMSs, Project planners, TMCs, TMP approvers and auditors.
+This is an Waka Kotahi workshop, not a Parallaxx workshop.

-NZTA has developed the workshop and introduced a new STMS qualification of Temporary Traffic Management Planner (TTMP) (Warrant cards will show TTMP).
+Waka Kotahi has developed the workshop and introduced a new qualification of Temporary Traffic Management Planner (TTMP).
 The issuing of this qualification is dependent on the attendees completing the workshop and a back at work assessment.

-The 2-day workshop focusses on planning the TTM for a worksite, with an emphasis on complex situations.
-Note: Complex means a major change to road user conditions, the sort that comes with large projects or where large traffic flows need to be managed.
+The 2-day workshop focusses on planning the TTM for a worksite, with an emphasis on worksites that impact lane capacity.

 The workshop has been designed with the following roles in mind:

 - TMCs and other TMP approvers

 This workshop is fully aligned with the recently introduced Waka Kotahi Training and Competency Model.
 As the different roles in the Training and Competency Model are confirmed within the TTM warrant system any attendees who have already undertaken the TTMP workshop and associated assessments will be given the opportunity to apply for the warrant.
 This means all previously successful workshop attendees can gain full credit for prior attendance.